halelitzhaki/halelitzhaki/README.md

   <img src="https://streak-stats.demolab.com?user=halelitzhaki&locale=en&mode=daily&theme=dracula&hide_border=false&border_radius=5&order=3" height="150" alt="streak graph"  />
 </p>

-## 🌟 Interests
-- **Cybersecurity:** Exploring vulnerabilities, enhancing defenses, and staying ahead of the curve in the world of cyber threats.
-- **Operating Systems Development:** Building and optimizing systems from the ground up, like - USB Gadget in RPi and more.

-I'm always eager to learn, contribute to open-source projects, and collaborate on exciting, impactful ideas.
-Feel free to reach out—let's create something amazing together!

 ## License
 My projects are licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.